siddhartha-s/ipd/lectures/lec15/README.md

 Stepping back, there are three properties of hash functions that we care about for hash functions:

-- uniform distribution: two different inputs should map to two different outputs.
+- **uniform distribution**: two different inputs should map to two different outputs.
 Of course, this isn't possible if the number of inputs is larger than the number of outputs, but we want to minimize collisions, so we want to avoid "bunching up".
 In other words, we want to make sure that all of the outputs are equally likely to be used.

-- one way: hashing functions are used for hash tables, but also for other purposes that are security sensitive.
+- **one way**: hashing functions are used for hash tables, but also for other purposes that are security sensitive.
 In those cases, it is important that we cannot easily go from a hashed value to an input to the hash function.
 For example, passwords are not stored; instead